ccammack/ccammack.com/content/posts/trigger-software-events-using-a-generic-433mhz-wireless-remote/index.md

 Pressure  : 260.0 kPa    Temperature: 28 C         Integrity : CRC
 {{< /highlight >}}

-To filter out extraneous messages, create a wrapper script around `rtl_433_64bit_static.exe` that looks for the button-specific `Command` messages and triggers the desired events.
+To filter out these extraneous messages, create a wrapper script around `rtl_433_64bit_static.exe` that looks for the button-specific `Command` messages and triggers the desired events.
 For my own use, I created a script called `remote.bat` and placed it in `C:\Users\ccammack\bin` along with `rtl_433_64bit_static.exe`.

 It might be possible to write this as a pure batch script using `FOR` and `FINDSTR`,